 Applications for decks over 2 ft (24 inches) above grade or attached to a building.

 Applications for renovations and additions to houses, including Secondary Suites

 Farm Buildings, Agricultural Additions and Renovations, including Silos, Pole Barns, Barns, Manure Storage Facilities, Grain Bins, etc. on Rural or Rural Residential Properties.

 For more information on Building Permits and applications, see the drop-downs listed below.

 A building permit is a municipal document from the City of Sarnia that provides legal authorization to begin construction of a building project.

-A building permit is required in order to protect the health, safety and accessibility requirements of the public.
-An application allows the City of Sarnia staff to review the project design before construction begins to ensure compliance with Building Codes and Zoning By-Law regulations.
-After the permit has been issued, a City of Sarnia Building Inspector visits the site to ensure the construction meets the minimum standards of the building codes and by-laws.
+A building permit is required to protect the health, safety, and accessibility requirements of the community.
+An application allows staff to review the project before construction begins to ensure it complies with:

 - Constructing a new building